Links and resources

 - Rooftop system at the Brigham residence, Toronto (5.7 kW)

 - Microprodução Fotovoltaica.
 A website about a micro-solar power system in Portugal.
 I helped the owner, João Duarte, create his graphs based on the same tools as I used in this site.
-The site is in Portuguese, but you can click the British flag on the lower right to get a rudimentary translation it into English.
+The site is in Portuguese, but you can click the British flag on the lower right to get a rudimentary translation in English.

 - Nellis Air Force Base, Las Vegas, Nevada (14 MW)